-- building positive home-school relationships between parents/carers with regular opportunities for dialogue. - being proactive and participating in setting goals for the child's PEP. - playing an active role in care planning by ensuring that the attendance of the most appropriate member of staff and/or written reports are provided to all statutory reviews of looked after children. - helping co-ordinate education and PEP meetings. - serving as the named contact for colleagues in social services and education. - ensuring effective communication between all relevant parties. - inviting the responsible social worker to all meetings, and liaising with this social worker regarding the development of Personal Education Plans (PEP).
+- building positive home-school relationships between parents/carers with regular opportunities for dialogue. - being proactive and participating in setting goals for the child's EPEP. - playing an active role in care planning by ensuring that the attendance of the most appropriate member of staff and/or written reports are provided to all statutory reviews of children in care and children previously in care. - · helping co-ordinate education and PEP meetings. - serving as the named contact for colleagues in social services and education. - ensuring effective communication between all relevant parties. - inviting the responsible social worker to all meetings, and liaising with this social worker regarding the development of Personal Education Plans (PEP).